 If using chocolate, place in the refrigerator until set, remove before consuming so they soften.

-Not only do these make a great treat for everyone that doesn’t know better, you’ll have peace of mind knowing you won’t be compromising nutrition as much as you would the normal sugar cookies!
+Not only do these make a great treat for everyone that doesn’t know better, but you’ll also have peace of mind knowing you won’t be compromising nutrition as much as you would the normal sugar cookies!

 *remember, though these cookies are made with natural ingredients, this is a compromise recipe!